FossifyOrg/Phone/README.md

-# Fossify Phone
+# Nova Dialer
 <img alt="Logo" src="graphics/icon.webp" width="120" />

+Nova Dialer is a personal fork of the original Fossify Phone project.
+It includes custom changes and improvements by the fork maintainer, while giving full credit to Fossify for the source project and its privacy-first vision.

+Fork maintained by Dhilip.

 <a href='https://play.google.com/store/apps/details?id=org.fossify.phone'><img alt='Get it on Google Play' src='https://play.google.com/intl/en_us/badges/static/images/badges/en_badge_web_generic.png' height=80/></a> <a href="https://f-droid.org/packages/org.fossify.phone/"><img src="https://fdroid.gitlab.io/artwork/badge/get-it-on-en.svg" alt="Get it on F-Droid" height=80/></a> <a href="https://apt.izzysoft.de/fdroid/index/apk/org.fossify.phone"><img src="https://gitlab.com/IzzyOnDroid/repo/-/raw/master/assets/IzzyOnDroid.png" alt="Get it on IzzyOnDroid" height=80/></a>

 Empower your calls, and safeguard your data.
-Fossify Phone redefines the mobile app experience with unmatched privacy and efficiency.
-Free from ads and intrusive permissions, it's designed for seamless and secure everyday communication.
+This fork builds on Fossify Phone's privacy-first foundation while incorporating personal customizations and improvements.

 📱 **YOUR PRIVACY, OUR PRIORITY:**
 Welcome to the Fossify Phone App, where your digital privacy is paramount.
 Switch to a mobile experience that respects your data, ensuring your personal information remains secure and private.